haleemyousef/FacebookPhisher/README.md

 ## Security Measures:
 - If you're using the 'fopen' option in the configuration file, turn off directory listing in your web server so the credentials file cannot be accessed by unauthorised users.
-- If you're using the 'mysql' option in the configuration file, Make sure your database is secured with a strong password and, preferably, with two-way authentication.
+- If you're using the 'mysql' option in the configuration file, make sure your database is secured with a strong password and, preferably, with two-way authentication.

 ## Contributing:
 All contributions are welcomed and appreciated.